skip-sudo/ciscopkg_audit/README.md

 In an environment with multiple Cisco IOS-XR devices in one or more setup, it may be necessary to have the same package line up in all or a group of devices.
 This utility helps to identify the devices and their packages that are not in sync with the packages installed on reference device and displays the diff.

-This utility can be also used for devices running IOS XE or NX-OS by updating the platform field in groups.yaml to 'cisco_ios' and 'cisco_nxos' respectively.
+This utility can be also used for devices running IOS XE or NX-OS by updating the platform field in groups.yaml to 'cisco_xe' and 'cisco_nxos' respectively.

 It uses Nornir (a python based automation framework) to parallelize the information gathering from multiple devices and python to process and display the result in tabular format.
 Sample output can found [here](https://github.com/skip-sudo/ciscopkg_audit/blob/master/ciscopkg_audit_output.png)